How To Configure Guided Cash Management

 Guided Cash Management processes are performed at the Store Server.

-Select the Guided Day Start function (the menu path for this button may vary, depending on the Store Server Menu configuration).
+Select the Guided Day Start function (the menu path for this button may vary depending on the Store Server Menu configuration).

 Safe Cashup

-When the user selects the Guided Day Start button the Back Office navigates to the Safe Cashup screen.
+When the user selects the Guided Day Start button, the Back Office navigates to the Safe Cashup screen.

 When the selected location has two or more safes, the user is prompted to select the safe which is associated with the day start process.
-If only one safe is defined, that safe is automatically be selected.
+If only one safe is defined, that safe is automatically selected.

-The Safe Cashup is completed against to the currently open safe session.
+The Safe Cashup is completed against the currently open safe session.
 If there are no open sessions for the safe then the Guided Day Start process will end.

 Assuming there is an open safe session, the user can cash up this session.
 If there are any discrepancies recorded in the Cashup process then the session will be marked as Cashed Up and the user is given the option to recount the session totals.